 4.6 Strategy Discussions

-If there is reasonable cause to suspect a child is suffering, or is likely to suffer Significant Harm, Children's Social Care should convene a Strategy Discussion.
+If there is reasonable cause to suspect a child is suffering, has suffered or is likely to suffer Significant Harm, Children's Social Care should convene a Strategy Discussion.

-Depending on the nature of the concerns and the urgency of the situation, this may be undertaken via an actual meeting and / or through a series of telephone discussions with the participants.
+Depending on the nature of the concerns and the urgency of the situation, the Strategy Discussion may be undertaken via an actual meeting, whether face to face or via virtual means or through a telephone discussion with the participants.

 Strategy Discussions by telephone will usually be adequate to plan a straightforward enquiry or joint investigation.
 Meetings are likely to be more effective in complex types of maltreatment or neglect such as when there is: